MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/confidential-computing/confidential-enclave-nodes-aks-get-started.md

 }
 ```

+## Create Cluster with Confidential Computing Add-on
 Now create an AKS cluster with the confidential computing add-on enabled.
+This command deploys a new AKS cluster with a system node pool of non-confidential computing nodes.
+Confidential computing Intel SGX nodes are not recommended for system node pools.

 ```bash
 export AKS_CLUSTER="myAKSCluster$RANDOM_SUFFIX"
 az aks create -g $RESOURCE_GROUP --name $AKS_CLUSTER --generate-ssh-keys --enable-addons confcom
 ```

-This command deploys a new AKS cluster with a system node pool of non-confidential computing nodes.
-Confidential computing Intel SGX nodes are not recommended for system node pools.

-### Add a user node pool with confidential computing capabilities to the AKS cluster
+## Add a user node pool with confidential computing capabilities to the AKS cluster

 Run the following command to add a user node pool of `Standard_DC4s_v3` size with two nodes to the AKS cluster.
+After you run the command, a new node pool with DCsv3 should be visible with confidential computing add-on DaemonSets.

 ```bash
 az aks nodepool add --cluster-name $AKS_CLUSTER --name confcompool1 --resource-group $RESOURCE_GROUP --node-vm-size Standard_DC4s_v3 --node-count 2
 ```

-After you run the command, a new node pool with DCsv3 should be visible with confidential computing add-on DaemonSets.

-### Verify the node pool and add-on
+## Get Credentials

 Get the credentials for your AKS cluster.

 ```bash
 az aks get-credentials --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER
 ```

+## Verify the node pool and add-on

 Use the `kubectl get pods` command to verify that the nodes are created properly and the SGX-related DaemonSets are running on DCsv3 node pools: